-Sarah Switzer is a community educator/artist, and community-based participatory researcher living in Tkaronto.
+Sarah Switzer is a community educator, and community-based participatory researcher living in Tkaronto (Toronto).
 She began her work with GAAP as an undergraduate student in equity studies.
 Since then, she has devoted the past 15 years of her career to working in HIV, harm reduction, and sexual health with a specific focus on arts and health equity.
-Her lived experiences as a white, cis, queer settler, with an invisible disability, has motivated her desires to co-design and co-imagine participatory spaces driven by the principles of equity, collaboration, and accessibility are cornerstones of this work.
-From 2010-2014, Sarah founded and coordinated Empower, a youth-led HIV program at Queen West Community Health Centre that uses the arts to train youth to become peer educators in their own communities.
+Her lived experiences as a white, cis, queer settler, with an invisible disability, has motivated her desires to co-design and co-imagine participatory spaces driven by the principles of equity, collaboration, and accessibility.
+From 2010-2014, Sarah founded and coordinated Empower, a youth-led HIV program at Queen West Community Health Centre that uses the arts to train diverse youth to become peer educators in their own communities.
 As community-based researcher, her larger program of research focuses on exploring creative ways to meaningfully engage communities in program and policy change.
-Sarah’s areas of focus include: community-based participatory research; critical youth studies; engagement; HIV; harm reduction; and participatory visual methods.
-She recently completed her doctorate at York University in the Faculty of Environmental Studies where she critically explored processes of engagement and participation in the HIV sector, including, but not limited to a youth HIV prevention project.
+Sarah’s areas of focus include: community-based participatory research; critical youth studies; engagement; HIV; harm reduction; cultural production and participatory visual methods.
+She completed her doctorate at York University in the Faculty of Environmental Studies where she critically explored processes of engagement and participation in the HIV sector, including, but not limited to a youth HIV prevention project.
 She is a post-doctoral fellow at OISE, University of Toronto where she is exploring how community-engaged practitioners are adapting their participatory work to online or remote settings in the context of covid-19.